beginner-corp/learn.begin.com/src/md/basic/backend/forms.md

 For more on HTML Forms, [check out this article](https://developer.mozilla.org/en-US/docs/Learn/Forms).

 This guide will walk through a prototype CRUD app that combines concepts from the previous lessons.
-We will use [Eleventy](https://www.11ty.dev/), with an authenticated `/admin` route using Github OAuth.
-Users will be able to login with their Github account to create and save drafts of markdown files.
-When the user is ready to publish the file, the application will directly publish the markdown file to Github.
+We will use [Eleventy](https://www.11ty.dev/), with an authenticated `/admin` route using GitHub OAuth.
+Users will be able to login with their GitHub account to create and save drafts of markdown files.
+When the user is ready to publish the file, the application will directly publish the markdown file to GitHub.

 ## Set up